TOMToolkit/tom_base/docs/introduction/updating.rst

 Upgrade from v2 to v3
 ---------------------

-The upgrade from v2 to v3 involve several breaking changes that need to be handled by any TOM trying update to version 3.
+The upgrade from v2 to v3 involves several breaking changes that need to be handled by any TOM trying update to version 3.
 Please follow the next steps in order to avoid complications.

 1.)
 Update your `tomtoolkit` and `tom_app` dependencies